MarcLoupias/memo-dev/tools/git/git-useful-commands.md

 We want to know :
 - the commit list
+- the changed files list by commit
-- the changed files list
+- the full changed files list
 - the full changed content

 ```bash